-- To identify, develop and implement key strategic opportunities for new and expanding revenue income streams, as well as growth through acquisition in new and existing markets. - To develop financial strategies to ensure budgets and operational plans improve the group's solvency and optimise resource utilisation. - To develop financial systems to ensure timely financial information for senior management and budget holders that support decision-making processes. - To encourage a culture of open financial accountability and value for money across all activities. - To identify efficiencies across all activities to maximise both a cash surplus and protect front-line core delivery.
+- To identify, develop and implement key strategic opportunities for new and expanding revenue income streams, as well as growth through acquisition in new and existing markets. - To develop financial strategies to ensure budgets and operational plans improve the group's solvency and optimise resource utilisation. - To operate financial systems that ensure timely financial information for senior management and budget holders that support decision-making processes. - To encourage a culture of open financial accountability and value for money across all activities. - To identify efficiencies across all activities to both optimise cash surpluses and protect delivery.